Translation: Bhek- frog; asana- posture.

 - Enhances the digestive functioning of the body.

-- Stretches the entire front of the body, ankles, thighs and groins, abdomen and chest, and throat, and deep hip flexors (psoas)
+- Stretches the entire front of the body, ankles, thighs and groins, abdomen and chest, throat, and deep hip flexors (psoas)

 - Strengthens the back muscles